tchak/rasputin/README.md

 Precompilation :

-Starting with 0.9.0 release, Rasputin will precompile your handlebars templates.
-Starting with 0.12.1 release, default behavior is to precompile templates only in production environment.
+Rasputin can precompile your handlebars templates.
+Default behavior is to precompile templates only in production environment.
 If you don't want this behavior you can turn it off in your rails configuration block :

     config.rasputin.precompile_handlebars = false